shakgill786/luxury-car-service/API-docs-AirBnB.md

 ### Get all Bookings for a Car based on the Car's id

-Return all the bookings for a spot specified by id.
+Return all the bookings for a Car specified by id.

 * Require Authentication: true
 * Request